Learn why Ridgewater is right for you!Request Information

 Phlebotomists are key to many patients’ health.
 With the prick of a finger or poke of an arm, phlebotomists collect blood samples for laboratory testing.
 With results, doctors and specialists have scientific answers to help make decisions about illnesses, treatments, and the best path back to wellness.
 If you love helping people and don’t mind the sight of blood or needles, Ridgewater’s Phlebotomy Technician program can launch your healthcare career.

-- Willmar campus
+- Hutchinson and Willmar campuses

-- Fall or spring start
+- Fall semester start

 Skills you will learn